raynaldmo/northwind-mongodb/README.md

 A command line interface was chosen to avoid the overhead/ complexity of a web server/web interface.

-#### If you're learning mongoDB, feel free to play with this app and contribute to it!
+*If you're learning mongoDB, feel free to play with and contribute to this app*.

-* Add command line options for additional reports (employee list etc.)
+* Add command line options for additional reports (employee list etc).
-* Other features
+* Other features you may think of.

 ## Installation Steps